Initiation Into Santería

 A newly initiated priestess goes visiting with her godmother.

 Not all people who practice Santería have been initiated into the religion.
 In Cuba, for example, most people, regardless of race, are familiar with some aspects of the religion and may occasionally seek out a Santero (priest) or Santera (priestess) for a consultation when they face a particular problem.
-People who have no formal ties to the religion are called Aleyos, which means "outsiders" or "strangers."
-They may occasionally ask for a consulta or help of some kind, but whether or not they really believe in the religion is an open question.
+People who have no formal ties to the religion are called Aleyos, which technically means "outsiders" or "strangers."
+This term, however, covers a vast gamut of people.
+Some may know absolutely nothing about the religion and have no interest in it.
+Others may occasionally ask for a consulta or help of some kind, but whether or not they really believe in the religion is an open question.
 Some approach the consulta out of desperation, or out of curiosity.
-They may or may not become more deeply involved with the religion over time.
-The Aboricha is an intermediate stage in the Lucumí faith.
-This person has made a more formal commitment to the religion by establishing a connection to a religious elder and an ile (temple-house).
-He or she has undergone some ceremonies, but is not yet fully initiated.
+Over time, they may or may not become more deeply involved with the religion.
+There are "aleyos religiosos" (religious aleyos), however, who have made a more formal commitment to the religion by establishing a connection to a religious elder and an ile (temple-house).
+These people have undergone some ceremonies, such as the reception of the warriors or the beaded necklaces called "elekes,"but they're not yet fully initiated.
+In the United States, some people refer to these "aleyos religiosos" as "aborishas, to distinguish them from aleyos who have never received anything in the religion.
 An Oloricha is a fully initiated Priest or Priestess, commonly known as a Santero or Santera.
 To become a Santero or Santera, the Orichas have to signal through oracular divination that the individual is being called to the religion.
 A relatively small percentage of Lucumí practitioners are fully initiated Olorichas, as this step represents a serious and full time commitment to the spiritual practices of Regla de Ocha, as well as a special calling.

 Why Practice Santería?